Projects

 A forest that is diverse in age and species provides the best water quality protection.
 A good watershed forest is biologically diverse (i.e. numerous species), structurally diverse (i.e. wide range of tree ages), and able to naturally regenerate itself.
 These qualities make a forest more resilient to stressors such as disease and invasive pests, thus supporting water quality protection.

-What are gypsy moth infestations?
+What are spongy moth infestations?

-Gypsy moths are an invasive species that was accidentally introduced into the environment in Medford, Massachusetts, in 1869.
+Spongy moths are an invasive species that was accidentally introduced into the environment in Medford, Massachusetts, in 1869.
 Since then they have been a reoccurring and spreading problem in northeast hardwood forests.
-Gypsy moths feed on the foliage of mature trees, stripping the trees’ ability to photosynthesize and generate the energy needed to heal and grow.
+Spongy moths feed on the foliage of mature trees, stripping the trees’ ability to photosynthesize and generate the energy needed to heal and grow.
 Successive defoliations may kill trees outright or leave them susceptible to secondary pests and pathogens.

 • To promote greater species diversity including trees and shrubs that need to grow in full sun